ml-for-nlp/reinforcement-learning/README.md

 To get you started with RL, play for a while with the Frozen Lake puzzle from the [OpenAI gym](https://gym.openai.com/envs/FrozenLake-v0/).
 To run the code, you will need to install the OpenAI gym by running:

-`pip3 install --user gym`

-if you are under pythonanywhere, or

-`sudo pip3 install gym`

-if you are under your own environment.
+    pip install gym
+    pip install pygame

 A Q-table implementation that tackles the puzzle can be found [here](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q_Learning_with_FrozenLakev2.ipynb) as a Jupyter notebook.
 In this repo, you will also find a version of the same code that you can simply run from the terminal:

-`python3 frozen_lake.py`
+    python3 frozen_lake.py

 Understand the environment and the steps taken by the algorithm.
 Try to modify the parameters to see their influence on the result.
+Note that we have set rewards manually because of a bug in the gym.
+Do you understand what they do?

 ### Learning politeness